NEET Exam > NEET Notes > Biology Class 11 > Chapter Notes: Animal Kingdom

 • Arthropods have jointed appendages, which include legs, antennae, and mouthparts.
 The term "arthros" means joint, and "poda" means appendages.

-• They have respiratory organs such as gills, book gills, book lungs, or tracheal system.
+• They have respiratory organs such as gills, book gills, book lungs, or a tracheal system.
 The circulatory system is of the open type.

 • Sensory organs like antennae, compound and simple eyes, statocysts, or balancing organs are present.

-• Excretion takes place through malpighian tubules.
+• Excretion takes place through Malpighian tubules.
 They are mostly dioecious, and fertilisation is usually internal.
 They are mostly oviparous.

 Animal Kingdom Chapter Notes | Biology Class 11 - NEET